Kingsley, Cheshire: Kingsley Cricket Club

+Education

+Kingsley has two primary schools.
+Kingsley Community Primary and Nursery School is a community school serving children aged 2 to 11, offering wraparound childcare provision.
+Kingsley St John's Church of England Primary School is a Church of England school in the Diocese of Chester, also serving children aged 3 to 11, situated on Hollow Lane in the village centre.

+Secondary age pupils generally transfer to schools in Frodsham and the surrounding area, including Weaverham High School.

 Religion

 Until the 19th century, the local parish church was that of St Laurence, at Overton in nearby Frodsham.
 In 1851 the red sandstone Anglican Church of St John the Evangelist was consecrated, having been built to a design of George Gilbert Scott, and in 1853 it became the village's parish church.

 The current Methodist chapel, Hurst Methodist Chapel, was built in 1871.
 Between 1864 and 1967 there was a second Methodist chapel, Brookside Methodist Chapel.